Lebesgue measure of distance sets with regular pins and multi-scale Mizohata-Takeuchi-type estimates: Multi-scale Mizohata-Takeuchi-type estimates

 \end{lem}

-\begin{proof} [Proof of Lemma \ref{lem-reduction}] The idea is the same as the heuristic proof of Theorem \ref{thm-warmup} in Section \ref{sec-proof-warmup}, and the dependence on $Q_k\in \D_{r_k/R}$ will be reduced to $Q_{k+1}\in \D_{r_{k+1}/R}$ in a natural way.
+\begin{proof} [Proof of Lemma \ref{lem-reduction}] The idea is the same as the heuristic proof of Proposition \ref{thm-warmup} in Section \ref{sec-proof-warmup}, and the dependence on $Q_k\in \D_{r_k/R}$ will be reduced to $Q_{k+1}\in \D_{r_{k+1}/R}$ in a natural way.
 We shall give a detailed proof.
-I hope that the heuristic argument above helps for a better understanding of this idea.
+I hope that the heuristic argument in the previous subsection helps for a better understanding of this idea.

 By Lemma \ref{lem-relation}, for each $Q_k\in\D_{r_k/R}$,

 As the Fourier supports of $\{F_{Q_{k+1},\theta_k}\}$ lie in $r_k^{-1}$-caps of $RS^1$ with bounded overlapping, they are contained in $Rr_k^{-1}$-balls centered in $RS^1$ of bounded overlapping.
 So by the local $L^2$-orthogonality, for each $r_k/R$-cube $Q'\subset R^{2(k+1)\delta^2} Q_{k}$,